nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-    Take *NOTE* that you are creating these Nginx variables that reference different tables and values from the GeoLite2 database files.
+    Take *NOTE* that you are creating these NGINX variables that reference different tables and values from the GeoLite2 database files.

 1. Using the N4A web console, create a new file, `/etc/nginx/conf.d/geo.example.com.conf`, for your new test Host, http://geo.example.com.
 You can copy/paste this example:

     ```nginx
-    # Nginx 4 Azure - geo.example.com.conf
+    # NGINX 4 Azure - geo.example.com.conf
     # Chris Akker, Shouvik Dutta, Adam Currier - Jan 2025
     #
     server {